Marker Logo

 Erected by City of Archer.

-marker is listed in these topic lists: African AmericansAgricultureEducationParks & Recreational Areas.
+Topics.
+This historical marker is listed in these topic lists: African AmericansAgricultureEducationParks & Recreational Areas.
 A significant historical date for this entry is May 27, 1927.

 Location.
 29° 31.555′ N, 82° 31.628′ W. Marker is in Archer, Florida, in Alachua County.
-Marker is at the intersection of Southwest 174th Street and Southwest 137th Lane, on the left when traveling south on Southwest 174th Street.
+It is at the intersection of Southwest 174th Street and Southwest 137th Lane, on the left when traveling south on Southwest 174th Street.
 Marker is located near the pavilion.
 Touch for map.
 Marker is at or near this postal address: 13975 Southwest 174th Street, Archer FL 32618, United States of America.
 Touch for directions.

 The Wilson Robinson Memorial Pavilion Marker image.
 Click for full size.

-Photographed By Tim Fillmon, November 1, 2022
+Photographed by Tim Fillmon, November 1, 2022

 2. The Wilson Robinson Memorial Pavilion Marker

 Credits.
 This page was last revised on November 6, 2022.
 It was originally submitted on November 6, 2022, by Tim Fillmon of Webster, Florida.
-This page has been viewed 156 times since then and 8 times this year.
+This page has been viewed 583 times since then and 44 times this year.
 Photos: 1, 2. submitted on November 6, 2022, by Tim Fillmon of Webster, Florida.

 m=209674